“Make love, not war”

 While there is a correlation between the advent of The Pill and increased sexual activity, it is difficult to draw a causal connection between the two.
 Nevertheless, there was a visible trend in the increasingly higher age of women at first marriage between 1930 and 1970 after this oral contraception became available to non-married females.

 The Pill was eventually seen as a symbol of the sexual revolution.
 However, its origins stem less from women’s sexual liberation issues and more from the 1960s political agendas.

 - An unprecedented number of divorces in the ’70s

 - The rise in the percentage of unmarried births

 - The beginning of what would be tens of millions of abortions

-By 1979 that rate had doubled.
-California first introduced the “no-fault divorce” in 1970 signed by Ronald Regan, then Governor, and himself a divorcee.
-This spread to other states in the ’70s and ’80s such that all states except for New York had some form of no-fault divorce law.
+By 1979 that percentage had more than doubled.
+California first introduced the “no-fault divorce” in 1970, signed by then-Governor Ronald Regan, himself a divorcee.
+In 1981 he would become the first divorced U.S. President.
+This trend spread to other states in the ’70s and ’80s, such that all states had some form of no-fault divorce law.

-One modern writer has quipped “’Make love not war‘ became a war on the results of that love.”
+” ‘Make love not war‘ became a war on the results of that love.”

 Bill Petro, your friendly neighborhood historian